USDA-ARS-GBRU/ml-training-site/_pages/Agenda.md

 10:30 | Break
 10:45 | Metagenomics Tutorial continues | All Participants
 12:00 | Lunch.
 Attendee is responsible for lunch.
-1:00 | Introduction of NIST Microbiome head | Scott Jackson 2:00 | Discussion of on Microbiome applications in Agriculture
+1:00 | Introduction of NIST Microbiome group leader | Scott Jackson 2:00 | Discussion of on Microbiome applications in agriculture
 3:00 | Break
 3:15 | Tutorial on differential expression in metatranscriptomes 4:30 | Workshop wrap-up and survey